- LSAT PREP

 What are you chances for admission to Florida State University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Florida State University 1L section size is 14% smaller than law schools in Florida and 3% larger than all Public law schools.
+Florida State University 1L section size is 13% smaller than law schools in Florida and 7% smaller than all PUBLIC law schools.